 Destyni Green is a fiber artist and creative writer living in Cleveland, Ohio.
 Her artwork consists of fiber/textile works and jewelry work dedicated to the cultural history of Black and Puerto Rican people.
 She works through the process of writing personal essays and/or poems and creating pieces of art based off of the written worlds.

-Destyni’s work branches further into the art community of Cleveland. .
-Her achievements consist of her role as Chair of Youth Advisory with Graffiti Heart, a non-profit arts organization dedicated to revitalizing the community and funding the artistic education of youth.
-She has also worked with the Sculpture Center in 2019 as an intern to manage and expand the Ohio Outdoor Sculpture database.
+Destyni’s work branches further into the art community of Cleveland.
+She is the Chair of Youth Advisory with Graffiti Heart, a non-profit arts organization dedicated to revitalizing the community and funding the artistic education of youth.
+In 2019 she worked with the Sculpture Center as an intern to manage and expand the Ohio Outdoor Sculpture database.